DS8201a and Pembrolizumab in Participants With Locally Advanced/Metastatic Breast or Non-Small Cell Lung Cancer

 - Pathologically documented, locally advanced/metastatic HER2-mutant NSCLC

-- Participants who have known EGFR mutation, ALK, BRAF V600E mutation, or ROS1 fusion should have disease progression after treatment with available targeted therapies for metastatic disease that are known to confer clinical benefit, or are intolerant to treatment, or refuse standard treatment
+- Participants who have known EGFR mutation, ALK, BRAF V600E mutation, or ROS1 fusion should have disease progression after treatment with at least one genomically-targeted therapy for metastatic disease that are known to confer clinical benefit, or are intolerant to treatment, or refuse standard treatment

 You CAN'T join if...